stephenpearson/kitchen-oci/README.md

      - `ocpus`, number of CPUs requested
      - `memory_in_gbs`, the amount of memory requested
      - `baseline_ocpu_utilization`, the minimum CPU utilization, default `BASELINE_1_1`
+  - `volumes`, an array of hashes with configuration options of each volume
+    - `name`, the display name of the volume
+    - `size_in_gbs`, the size in Gbs for the volume.
+Can't be lower than 50Gbs (Oracle Limit)
+    - `type`, oracle only supports `iscsi` or `paravirtualized` options

 Optional settings for WinRM support in Windows: